indian-curry/indian-curry.github.io/news/posts/2017-02-15-Announcing-Indian-Curry.markdown

 ---

 Functional programming has been around since the beginning of computer science.
-Despite its immense advantages, it had remained largely obscure and relegated to a small community.
+Despite its advantages, it had remained largely obscure and relegated to a small community of hackers and academics.
 Recently, functional programming is seeing a renaissance.
-The academic community is seeing an explosion of activities, and many more commercial organisations are embracing the functional programming paradigm.
+Industrial grade compilers, high quality libraries, and unique applications written in these languages are driving their adoptation in commercial settings.

-We are a group of functional programming enthusiasts who believe that functional programming holds a lot of potential for Indian institutions and that there is need for a more concerted effort to promote functional programming in both the industry and the academic institutions of India.
+We are a group of functional programming enthusiasts who believe that functional programming holds a lot of potential for Indian academic institutions and software industry.
+There is a need for a more concerted effort to promote functional programming in both the industry and the academic institutions of India.

 Our aim is to:

-1. Improve the collaboration between the various functional programming communities in India.
+1. Improve collaboration between the various functional programming communities in India.

 2. Encourage the adoption of functional programming and related formal